chenphilo/philoidea/离开确定性_Titelbaum/quiting certainty.md

 - $L$ is a set of sentences representing claims to which the agent might assign degrees of belief
 - $P_j$ and $P_k$ are credence functions representing the agent's degrees of belief at $t_j$ and $t_k$ respectively
 - $C_k - C_j$ is a set consisting of every sentence in $C_k$ but not $C_j$
-- The angle-bracket notation gives us a proxy sentence for $C_k - C_j$ that is logically equivalent to the conjunction of all the sentences in that set; **if the set is empty, the angle-brackets yield a tautology**
+- The angle-bracket notation gives us a proxy sentence for $C_k - C_j$ that is logically equivalent to the conjunction of all the sentences in that set; **if the set is empty, the angle-brackets yield a tautology T**

 counter example:
 - Spaghetti - Talbott (1991)